 The size of your dog

-Smaller breeds of dogs have been named to be at higher risk of getting heart failure at some point.
-These breeds, including Chihuahuas and poodles.
-This is due to their risk to contract degenerative valve disease which makes fluid to leak back in the heart.
+This is due to their chance of contracting degenerative valve disease, which makes fluid leak back into the heart.
 You should have your puppy checked up by the vet regularly.

 Older dogs are at risk of heart failure, especially dogs over the age of 16 years.